 You are responsible for configuring the build script to honor the exclusion file.
 A standard technique is to write the build script to always refer to a fixed exclusion list file, and check in an empty file by that name.
 You can then specify that file as the "exclusion file name" in the configuration of this builder, and the builder will overwrite the empty file from SCM by the generated one.

-There are two modes: one used with Pipeline Plugin, the other with freestyle projects.
+There are two modes: one used with Jenkins Pipeline, the other with freestyle projects.
 The former is more flexible and straightforward.

 splitTests step analyzes test results from the last successful build of this job, if any.
 It returns a set of roughly equal "splits", each representing one chunk of work.
 Typically you will use the